A geometric approach to exponentially small splitting: The generic zero-Hopf bifurcation of co-dimension two: A dynamical systems approach to the difference

 We will now determine a formula for the difference $(\Delta y,\Delta z)$ at $x=0$ as $\epsilon\rightarrow 0$ (recall \eqref{asymp}).
 For this purpose, we will use \eqref{diagonalfinal} and the following result regarding the unperturbed manifolds: \begin{lemma} Suppose that the unperturbed manifolds $(y,z)=\psi^{\pm}_0(x)$, $x\in S^{\pm}$, recall \lemmaref{m0pm}, are non-analytic at the origin (i.e. the series \eqref{gevrey1series} is divergent for any $x\ne 0$).
 Then

-\end{lemma} \begin{proof} The proof is by contradiction: $\psi^+_0$ and $\psi^-_0$ satisfy the same differential equation on $x\in S^+\cap S^-$.
+\end{lemma} \begin{proof} The proof is by contradiction.
+First, we note that $\psi^+_0$ and $\psi^-_0$ satisfy the same differential equation on $x\in S^+\cap S^-$, recall \lemmaref{m0pm}.
 This equation is clearly regular away from $x\ne 0$.
 Therefore if $\psi^+_0(x)=\psi^-_0(x)$ for some $x\in S^+\cap S^-$, $x\ne 0$, then by uniqueness of solutions, we have $\psi^+_0(x)=\psi^-_0(x)$ for all $x\in B_\xi$, i.e. in a full neighborhood of the origin.
 But then by Riemann's theorem of removable singularities, we conclude that the unperturbed manifolds are analytic at the origin.

 \end{proof} Now, we fix $n\in \mathbb N$ and $\delta>0$ small enough, and suppose that the unperturbed manifolds are non-analytic at the origin.
 It then follows that

 is $C^n$-smooth with respect to $\epsilon\in [0,\epsilon_0)$, and importantly: by \eqref{m1eps0} and \eqref{m0nonzero}.
 Here $Y^s=Y^s(v,\epsilon)$, $v\in [-\delta,\delta]$, $\epsilon\in [0,\epsilon_0)$, is the $C^n$-smooth function from \propref{diag}.